8 min read

 Are you feeling forgetful, confused, and or unfocused?
 It's probably a case of brain fog.
 But what is brain fog?
 It's not a term recognized by medical professionals, but people suffer from this feeling regularly.
-Even though many people experience, it's not a typical experience, and it can be treated.
+Even though many people experience it, it's not typical, and it can be treated.
 We'll expound on what brain fog is, its causes, and how to get rid of or prevent it.

 What is Brain Fog?

 Brain fog is the state of feeling disorganized, unfocused, and lacking a bit of mental clarity.
-It’s not a medical condition in and of itself, but can be related to several so it shouldn’t be written off entirely if you’re experiencing it.
+It’s not a medical condition in itself, but can be a sign of several conditions so you shouldn't ignore it.

 What Causes Brain Fog?

 There are many causes of brain fog, and they can be either related to lifestyle or occur as a side effect of a medical condition.
 Some of the lifestyle causes of brain fog are physical inactivity, lack of sleep, eating the wrong foods, nutritional deficiencies, and chronic stress.
 Brain fog could also be a result of prescription or even over-the-counter medications.